 Course Information

-The medical curriculum at Imperial is designed around the three outcomes described by the General Medical Council – Professional Values and Behaviours, Professional Skills, and Professional Knowledge.
-To teach these outcomes, we divide the six-year curriculum into three Phases:
+The medical curriculum at Imperial is designed around the three outcomes described by the General Medical Council - Professional Values and Behaviours, Professional Skills, and Professional Knowledge.
+To teach these outcomes we divide the 6-year curriculum into three Phases:

-- Phase 1 (years 1-3, called Phase 1a, b and c) promotes critical thinking, personal/professional development, and team working.
-Teaching on each of the body systems will be complemented by case-based learning and early exposure to patient care in a variety of health community settings.
+- Phase 1 (Years 1-3, called Phase 1a, b and c) promotes clinical sciences, critical thinking, personal/professional development, and team working.
+Teaching on each of the body systems will be complemented by case-based learning, clinical reasoning and early exposure to patient care in a variety of health community settings.
 Practical skills will be taught early in the course.
 There will be a focus on health and prevention of disease, specifically around behaviour change.

-- In Phase 2 (year 4) you will undertake your BSc.
-The BSc pathways at Imperial aim to create clinicians and academics with the ability to interpret and inform best practice, and to extend boundaries of current thinking and advance medicine.
+- In Phase 2 (Year 4) you will undertake your BSc.
+The BSc pathways at Imperial aim to create clinician scientists with the ability to interpret and inform best practice, and to extend boundaries of current thinking and advance medicine.
 The BSc involves a series of modules and a supervised research project in an area of particular scientific/medical interest.
 This will enable you to develop consistent foundations in research skills, from which you can grow into a competent clinician and clinical researcher.

-- In Phase 3 (years 5 & 6) you will experience how clinical teams work together to deliver patient care from beginning to end of life.
-Significant emphasis will be placed on preparing you for clinical practice.
-During Phase 3b (final year), you will undertake a Pre-Foundation Assistantship (PFA) which focuses on preparing students for their foundation posts (preparedness for practice) in Term 3.
+- In Phase 3 (Years 5 & 6) you will experience how clinical teams work together to deliver patient care from beginning to end of life.
+Significant emphasis will be placed on preparing you for clinical practice combining clinical exposure and simulation.
+During Phase 3b (Year 6), you will undertake a Pre-Foundation Assistantship (PFA) which focuses on preparing students for their foundation posts (preparedness for practice) in Term 3.

 What are Domains?